 Once the buns are ready, slice ’em in the middle and start assembling your burger.
 I used a generous amount of lettuce, tomato and cheese.
 You can add jalapeños, onions and anything you like in your burger.
 You can have a vegetable patty, aloo tikki, chicken patty…anything you like.
 It’s all up to you, really, after this point.
 Add mayonnaise and enjoy your home-made burger.

-You could try making the dough with 50% Whole wheat too…It might be a little dense but my sister tried this recipe and she vouches that it came out as soft and fluffy as the regular ones.
-So, go ahead and feed your kids burgers minus the mommy guilt.
+You could try making the dough with 50% Whole wheat or totally whole wheat too…It might come out a little-bit denser but my sister tried this recipe and she vouches that it comes out as soft and fluffy as the regular ones.
+So, go ahead and feed your kids burgers minus the mommy/daddy guilt.
 You can thank me later…